Abir-IA/Abir-AI/content/home/about.md

 # About me

-Process & Data scientist with experience in both academic research and industry.
+Process and Data scientist with experience in both academic research and industry.

 PhD in computer science from University of Lorraine, Nancy, France and Mohammed V University, Rabat, Morocco.